AwesomeAley/ObsidianNotes/Introduction to Unix/Processes.md

 #### Multi - Sessions
 Multi-session command line utilities allow users to manage multiple processes inside a single Bash shell environment.
 The `screen` and `tmux` commands allow the user to start processes in a session that can be detached while still running, then re-attached and managed by various methods.

+[[TMUX Multi-session]] can be used to run multiple processes that can be viewed at the same time

 The `screen` command allows for multiple processes to run within separate sessions under a single terminal.

 A useful feature of the `screen` command is the ability to detach a session, then re-attach it later.
 To attach and detach a `screen` session, you will need to use the `screen` command keys.
 All `screen` commands start with a prefix key, the keystrokes **Ctrl**+**A**, followed by a command key to make an action happen.